ccxt/ccxt/wiki/Manual.md

 Note that your private requests will fail with an exception or error if you don't set up your API credentials before you start trading.
 To avoid character escaping **always write your credentials in single quotes**, not double quotes (`'VERY_GOOD'`, `"VERY_BAD"`).

+#### API Key Permissions
+When you get errors like `"Invalid API-key, IP, or permissions for action."`, then the problem is not within ccxt, please avoid opening issues unless you ensure that:
+1) You don't have a mistake while you pasted api-keys in your script - extra whitespace, quote, or etc
+2) Your current IP address (check [IPv4](https://api.ipify.org/) or [IPv6](https://api64.ipify.org/)) is added into API-KEY's whitelisted IP addresses
+3) You have selected the correct options in permissions list for that api-key.
+4) You are not accidentally mixing "testnet" api-keys or "testnet" mode in your script
+5) You have checked already [reported issues](https://github.com/ccxt/ccxt/issues?q=is%3Aissue+%22Invalid+Api-Key+ID%22) about this error.

 #### Sign In

 Some exchanges required you to sign in prior to calling private methods, which can be done using the `signIn` method